gilcarmel/CarND-Advanced-Lane-Lines/README.md

 ### Find the left and right lane lines
 [source code](./lane_finder.py#L202-L291)

-Now we search for the left and right lane lines.
-The algorithm is as follows:
+NExt we search for the left and right lane lines:
-* Generate a histogram along x axis for the bottom of the image.
-The peaks of the histogram determine the starting x position for searching for lane lines starting at the bottom of the image.
+* Generate a histogram along x axis for the bottom half of the image.
+The peaks of the histogram determine the starting x positions.

 | <img src="./writeup_images/frame_0610/08_bottom_half_hist.jpg" width="400"/>       |
 |:-------------:|